An improvement on the base-change theorem and the functor $f^!$: An improved flat base-change theorem

-where $g$ is proper and $v$ is flat.
-As in Lemma~\ref{L4.5} suppose further that one of the two hypotheses holds: \be \item The map $f$ is of finite Tor-dimension.
-Equivalently: the restriction of $g$ to the image of $u$ is of finite Tor-dimension. \item The object $E$ belongs to $\Dqcpl(Z)\subset\Dqc(Z)$. \ee Then the base-change map $\Phi:u^*g^\times E\la f^\times v^* E$ is an isomorphism. \elem
+Assume that $\Dqc(X)$ and $\Dqc(Z)$ are compactly generated, that $Z$ has quasi-affine diagonal, that $v$ is flat and that $g$ is quasi-proper and concentrated.
+Assume further that at least one of the two conditions below is satisfied: \be \item The stack $Z$ satisfies Thomason's condition, the map $g$ is pseudo-coherent, and the map $f$ has finite Tor-dimension. \item $E$ belongs to $\Dqcpl(Z)\subset\Dqc(Z)$. {\value{enumi}} \ee Then the base-change map $\Phi:u^*g^\times E\la f^\times v^* E$ is an isomorphism. \elem